Skip to main content

 Food Studies Capstone Seminar

-Theoretical & applied aspects of research design, data analysis, & interpretation.
-Students teams conduct, analyze, & present an evaluative or applied research project in food studies.
+Students design, develop, conduct, analyze, and present an evaluative or applied research project in food studies.
+Projects may be peer-review research papers, white papers, curriculum development, business plans, book proposals, longform journalism, media projects or proposed creative projects.
 Should be taken in the last year of study in the master’s program.
+May be taken in one or two semesters.

 Course #